Bergen County Technical Schools

-Bergen County Technical Schools (BCTS) is a county technical school district that serves as the vocational / technical education arm of all the school districts within the 70 municipalities in Bergen County, New Jersey, United States.
+Bergen County Technical Schools (BCTS) is a county technical school district that serves as the vocational / technical education arm of all the school districts within the 70 municipalities in Bergen County, in the U.S. state of New Jersey.
 The primary programs offered are the Bergen County Academies and Bergen County Technical High School.
 It has its headquarters in Paramus.

-As of the 2019–20 school year, the district, comprised of five schools, had an enrollment of 2,245 students and 242.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.2:1.
+As of the 2021–22 school year, the district, comprised of five schools, had an enrollment of 2,449 students and 245.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.0:1.